DNAstack/ddap-common-java/README.md

 ## Protos

-This project has a compile-time only dependency on DAM/IC protos.
+This project has a compile-time-only dependency on DAM/IC protos.
 Applications using this library *must* include their own compiled protos.
 This library is not compiled with protos so that applications can use newer proto definitions (that are API compatible).